Jeavie/N-grams/README.md

 # N-grams
-This an application which allows you to find n-grams in txt files (encoding unicode)
+This is an application which allows you to find n-grams in txt files (encoding unicode)